Death Guild: History

 immediately after DNA Lounge had succeeded in changing its liquor license from 21+ to one that allows 18+ and all-ages events.
 Resident DJs are currently Decay, Melting Girl and Joe Radio in the main room, with DJ Sage and DJ Bit in the upstairs lounge.

 Both rooms play a mix of gothic rock, industrial, darkwave, EBM, futurepop, power noise, and synthpop.

 DNA Lounge has been providing free audio and video webcasts of all the club's events since its 2001 renovation, so Death Guild has been continuously streaming live over the Internet from the venue every Monday night since October 2008.

 When non-essential San Francisco businesses were forced to suspend operations in early 2020 due to the global COVID-19 pandemic, Death Guild immediately went online-only via DNA Lounge's webcast.
 The venue reopened for live events on June 18, 2021, allowing Death Guild to resume in-person nights on June 21, 2021.
 With Slimelight still closed due to the COVID-19 pandemic, Death Guild then became the longest-running active goth club in the world.

 Thunderdome

 The Death Guild camp at Burning Man features one of the event's most popular attractions, the Thunderdome, a recreation in the appropriate desert setting of the arena from the film Mad Max Beyond Thunderdome.
 Participants in the Death Guild Thunderdome engage in improvised combat using padded mock weapons while suspended in harnesses from the top of the arena via bungee cords.
 Spectators climb the exterior lattice of the arena to observe from the sides and above.
+After 25 years on playa (and two years off), Death Guild Thunderdome will be taking a break from Burning Man in 2026.They look forward to returning in 2027.